allyelvis/portal.aenzbi.bi/README.md

-# Here is a `README.md` file that includes instructions for running the script and accessing the installed systems.
+Here's the `README.md` file with the server information replaced by your specified domain and IP address.

 ```markdown
 # Business Management System and Point of Sale Setup